 Premiums, deductibles and elements in the conditions may be changed at the yearly renewal of policies.
 Insurance companies have the right to reject the payment of a fraudulent claim.
 The Company has the right not to renew individual policies in cases of insurance fraud, and in some instances legislation or policy conditions give the Company the right to terminate or not to renew individual policies in cases where special reasons indicate that such termination is reasonable.
 In cases where a claim has been paid, the Company is entitled to pursue any third parties liable for the damage, for payment of some or all costs (recourse claim).
+The claims handling procedures also include a clear strategy and routines for purchasing material and services

 The claims handling procedures also include a clear strategy and routines for purchasing material and services in an optimal manner.
 The routines are to use purchase agreements to ensure the quality of our benefits to our customers and to reduce the inflation risk.